 - TikTok is newer and gaining in popularity every day.
-Their advertising options are limited
+Their advertising options are limited.

 2. Paid Search Advertising

 Often, people searching online are looking for something specific and will click on the first result they see.
 In most cases, this is a paid advertisement.
 Search ads appear first on the search engine results page above organic results.
 By anticipating the wants and needs of your target audience, you can serve them highly contextual ads.
-Over time, the analytics of these advertising efforts can help with other content creation as well.
+Over time, the analytics of these advertising efforts can help with other content-creation efforts as well.
 Most advertising in this space falls into two categories:

 - Brand – A word or phrase that includes your firm’s name or variations of it.